Upper bounds for Heilbronn's triangle problem in higher dimensions: Introduction

 Simple probabilistic and packing arguments imply that

-for any fixed $0 \le k \le d$.
+for any fixed $1 \le k \le d+1$ (see also \cite{Bar}, \cite{BarN}).
 The lower bound can be improved by a logarithmic factor using results on independence numbers of sparse hypergraphs, see \cite{L} for details.
-Lefmann \cite{L} improved the upper bound by a polynomial factor for all {\em odd} $k \ge 1$:
+Lefmann \cite{L} improved the upper bound by a polynomial factor for all {\em even} $k \ge 2$:

-Brass \cite{B} proved this in the special case $k=d$.
-For $d\ge 3$ and even $k$, no improvements over (\ref{ez}) are known and the first interesting special case is $d=3, k=2$.
+earlier, Brass \cite{B} proved this in the special case $k=d+1$.
+For $d\ge 3$ and odd $k$, no improvements over (\ref{ez}) were known and the first interesting special case is $d=3$, $k=3$.

-In this note we establish the following inequality between functions $\Delta_{k, d}$: \begin{theorem} Fix $1 \le k \le d$ and $0 \le l < k$.
+In this note we establish the following inequality between functions $\Delta_{k, d}$: \begin{theorem} Fix $2 \le k \le d+1$ and $1 \le \ell < k$.
 Then for some constant $C = C(d)$ and all $n' > C n$ we have:

 \end{theorem}